Department of Mechanical, Environmental, and Civil Engineering

 ENGR 2303.
 Engineering Economy.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Principles of economics equivalence; time value of money, analysis of single and multiple investments; comparison of alternatives; capital recovery and tax implications; certainty; uncertainty; risk analysis; public sector analysis; and break-even concepts.
-Prerequisites: MATH 2413 or concurrent registration.
+Prerequisites: MATH 1316, MATH 2412, MATH 2413, or MATH 1352.

 ENGR 2321.
 Engineering Mechanics: Statics.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).